Creater-Community/MineCraft-original-ai/README.md

 Moreover, creating an AI is **not an easy task**.
 Let's work together to create the best AI Minecraft mod!

+# Let's collaborate!
+I believe that this project can be done in cooperation with many different people, We need your help!
+Is there anyone who would like to help us together?

 # Q&A
 ## Q1.
 Can anyone make changes in this project?
 No, you cannot change it, but you can request a change.